SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Tickets to attend MBLGTACC 2022 in person can be purchased on-site during the conference for ' -
+            text: 'Tickets to attend MBLGTACC 2023 in person can be purchased on-site during the conference for ' -
             type: text
             marks:
               -
                 type: bold
-            text: '$XX per person'
+            text: '$100 per person'
           -
             type: text
             text: .